We Can Help You

 A judgment allows creditors to try and garnish your wages, freeze your bank accounts and/or place liens on your property.
 In each scenario, the creditor doesn’t have to deal with you directly to force you to pay.

 Additionally, creditors want judgments because they can last up to twenty (20) years and accrue interest until they are repaid in full.
 From this perspective, a creditor knows that even if you are unable to repay the debt now, you may come into money or property later on in life and the debt will likely be much larger.
 Thus, a judgment is security for the creditor and a significant burden for you.

 Options for Resolving Judgments

-If you have a judgment against you in New York or New Jersey, your options for resolving judgments range from debt settlement (i.e. payment plans or lump sum amounts) to filing motions to vacate the judgment so that you can either defend the lawsuit or throw out the case altogether.
+If you have a judgment against you in New York, New Jersey or Pennsylvania your options for resolving judgments range from debt settlement (i.e. payment plans or lump sum amounts) to filing motions to vacate the judgment so that you can either defend the lawsuit or throw out the case altogether.